Some links in this post may be affiliate links

 Make sure that it receives adequate light as insufficient light will result in leggy growth and small-sized pale leaves.
 If the natural lighting is too low, you may grow the plant under grow lights.

-Very high temperatures can cause yellowing and leaf drop while too low temperatures can result in reduced growth or death of the plant.
+Philodendron elegans thrives in a warmth of 16-280C.
+Keep it away from drafts to prevent temperature flactuations which can harm the plant.
+Very high temperatures can cause yellowing, wilting, drooping and leaf drop, while too low temperatures can result in stunted growth and death of the plant.

 Do not feed in fall and winter as growth is slowed at this time.
 Feeding at this time can cause fertilizer burn and death of the plant.